-In other words, offering an ESPP can lead to a better, more engaged, more valuable workforce.
+In other words, offering an ESPP can lead to a more engaged, more valuable workforce.

-Other benefits like a 401(k) and medical insurance are baseline benefits that hardly make you competitive among likely job candidates.
-But for the moment, only half of all public companies offer an ESPP.
-Offering one could make your company more attractive and help you land top recruits.3.
-Create an ownership culture in your company
+Benefits like a 401(k) and medical insurance are baseline benefits that hardly make you stand out against the competition among job candidates.
+But for the moment, approximately only 40% of all public companies offer an ESPP2.
+Offering one could make your company more attractive, to help you land top recruits and deliver on your people priorities.

 An ESPP is the easiest and often the most cost-effective way for employees to purchase shares in the company.
-When employees are also owners, they have a greater stake in the success of the company, which can be a powerful motivator.4.
-ESPPs are a broad-based, cross-border benefit
+When employees are also owners, they have a greater stake in the success of the company, which can be a powerful motivator and reduce turnover.

 The regular payroll deductions from participating employees provides a steady cash flow to the company.
 This benefit is a good one to share with your CFO when making the case for an ESPP.

-Savings rates in the U.S. continue to be a problem.
-But with its regular, automatic payroll deductions and share purchases, an ESPP can help employees to save more.
+Saving rates in the U.S. continue to be a problem.
+But with regular, automatic payroll deductions and share purchases, an ESPP can help employees to save more.
 And they can easily access that capital when the need arises.